 Removing all formaldehyde sources from the home should be the first step in reducing exposure.

-The purchase of an air purifier should be considered a temporary solution to continuous formaldehyde emissions in the home.
+The purchase of an air purifier should NOT considered a permanent solution to continuous formaldehyde emissions in the home.

-When it comes to gas phase Volatile Organic Chemicals (VOCs) like formaldehyde, the great majority of air purifiers, despite advertising claiming the ability to eliminate VOC pollutants, simply cannot do the job.
+When it comes to acetaldehyde and formaldehyde, the great majority of air purifiers, despite advertising claiming the ability to eliminate these pollutants, simply cannot do the job.

 VOCs go right through paper HEPA filter media, which is designed to capture only particles.

-Ultraviolet frequencies in sunlight create reactive hydroxyl radicals, and formaldehyde is readily photo-oxidized to carbon dioxide.
+Ultraviolet frequencies in sunlight create reactive hydroxyl radicals, and outdoor formaldehyde is readily photo-oxidized to carbon dioxide.

 But indoors there is relative darkness.